FudaWiki/fudawiki-files/hanafuda/suits.md

 title: Hanafuda Suits
 description: Four-card sets, each themed around a particular plant, representing a specific month or number
 published: true
-date: 2022-04-10T15:18:21.942Z
+date: 2022-07-15T05:11:29.372Z
 tags: hanafuda suits
 editor: markdown
 dateCreated: 2022-04-01T17:56:39.394Z
 ---

-There are 12 suits of 4 cards each in the standard [hanafuda](/en/hanafuda) deck.
+There are 12 suits of 4 cards each in the standard [Hanafuda](/en/hanafuda) deck.
 These are presented below in various orders, each of which may be utilized depending on the game played or the region of origin.
 Some specialty decks also come with a 13th or both 13th and 14th suit, which are added to the deck to enable altered gameplay or a greater number of participants.
 # Arrangement of Suits
 The following chart shows the ordering of the suits according to different schemes.
 The "#" column gives the numeric value for each suit, while "Month" gives the month of the year associated with it in a given scheme.
 Note that the month associations are not applicable for "stripped" decks containing fewer than 12 suits.

-The column labeled "Standard" is the most common ordering used for Japanese hanafuda games, and should be used unless otherwise specified.
-The Korean order is assumed for games originally played with [hwatu](/en/hanafuda/hwatu), and is identical to the standard Japanese suit order, but with Paulownia and Willow swapped.
+The column labeled "Standard" is the most common ordering used for Japanese Hanafuda games, and should be used unless otherwise specified.
+The Korean order is assumed for games originally played with [Hwatu](/en/hanafuda/hwatu), and is identical to the standard Japanese suit order, but with Paulownia and Willow swapped.

-The "Kabu" column reflects a hanafuda deck with the Willow and Paulownia suits removed, making it suitable for adapting games originally played with the 40-card [kabufuda](/en/kabufuda) deck.
-The "Mushi" column is similar, but reflects instead the [mushibana](/en/hanafuda/patterns/mushibana) deck which lacks the Peony and Bush Clover cards, and is used to play [Osaka Mushi](/en/hanafuda/games/mushi).
+The "Kabu" column reflects a Hanafuda deck with the Willow and Paulownia suits removed, making it suitable for adapting games originally played with the 40-card [Kabufuda](/en/kabufuda) deck.
+The "Mushi" column is similar, but reflects instead the [Mushibana](/en/hanafuda/patterns/mushibana) deck which lacks the Peony and Bush Clover cards, and is used to play [Osaka Mushi](/en/hanafuda/games/mushi).

 The order reflected in the final column is used in certain Japanese games from the Nagoya region, including [Tensho](/en/hanafuda/games/tensho), [Hiyoko](/en/hanafuda/games/hiyoko), and [Isuri](/en/hanafuda/games/isuri).
 It is mostly similar to the standard order, but with ![Icon for month 2](/hanafuda/icons/monthicon_2.png =20x)Plum Blossom, ![Icon for month 6](/hanafuda/icons/monthicon_6.png =20x)Peony, ![Icon for month 11](/hanafuda/icons/monthicon_11.png =20x)Willow, and Paulownia![Icon for month 12](/hanafuda/icons/monthicon_12.png =20x) shuffled about.